state-alchemists/zrb/README.md

 ![](https://raw.githubusercontent.com/state-alchemists/zrb/main/_images/fastapp.png)

-Furthermore, you also split your application into `microservices`, run them as `docker containers`, and even deploy them to your `kubernetes cluster`.
+Furthermore, you can also split your application into `microservices`, run them as `docker containers`, and even deploy them to your `kubernetes cluster`.

 ```bash
 # Run Fastapp as microservices